From $7.5 million to almost $20 million: Why Huxtaburger expects to more than double its revenue as it ventures to NSW

 After more than seven years developing a loyal following of millennials in Victoria, Huxtaburger is preparing to take its next big step.

-The gourmet burger business, established in 2011 by restaurateurs Jeff Wong and Daniel Wilson, will launch its first restaurant in New South Wales in September, with plans in motion to open a further 10 locations in the state.
+The gourmet burger business, established in 2011 by restaurateurs Jeff Wong, Daniel Wilson and Dante Ruaine, will launch its first restaurant in New South Wales in September, with plans in motion to open a further 10 locations in the state.

 The move will more than double the number of Huxtaburger stores over the next four years and open the fast-growing business up to Australia’s largest consumer market.